Online scanner FAQ

 Where can I run ESET Online Scanner?

 Visit the ESET Online Scanner page.

-Or for illustrated instructions, see the following ESET Knowledgebase article: How do I use the ESET Online Scanner?
+For illustrated instructions to install and configure, see the following ESET Knowledgebase article: How do I use the ESET Online Scanner?

 How long does it take to run the ESET Online Scanner?

-ESET Online Scanner will download the latest virus signature database to ensure that threat detection is current.
+ESET Online Scanner will download the latest detection engine to ensure that threat detection is current.
 The database should take no more than a couple of minutes to download on a broadband connection.